Modeling Reachability Types with Logical Relations: Contextual Equivalence via Binary Logical Relations

+In the figure, the highlighted formulas in teal are assertions on well-formed relations, and related values.
+Formulas in pink and in gray are exclusively for \maybelang{} and \maybelange{} respectively.
+As in their unary counterparts, \maybelang{} interprets observations as an approximation of write effects, and \maybelange{} establishes a stronger value preservation property with explicit write effect annotations.

-\bfparagraph{The Binary Value and Term Interpretation} As our calculi use dependent types, we consider two related values at two equivalent but not identical types.
-For example, in the proof of rule \textsc{$\beta$-inlining} in \secref{sec:beta}, we relate two types across substitutions.
-Thus, our relational interpretation of type ${T}$ is written as $\BVT{T}{T}$, which is a set of tuples of form $\BTC{\VE}{\W}{v_1}{v_2}$, where $\VE$ is a pair of relational value environments (defined in \figref{fig:binary}), $\W$ is a world, and $v_1$ and $v_2$ are values.
+\bfparagraph{The Binary Value and Term Interpretation} As our systems use dependent types, we consider two related values at two equivalent but not identical types.
+For example, in the proof of rule \textsc{$\beta$-equiv} in \secref{sec:beta}, we relate two types across substitutions.
+Thus, our relational interpretation of type ${T}$ is written as $\BVT{T}{T}$, which is a set of tuples of form $\BTC{\VE}{\W}{v_1}{v_2}$, where $\VE$ is a pair of relational value environments (defined in \figref{fig:binary}, bottom), $\W$ is a world, and $v_1$ and $v_2$ are values.

 A pair of Boolean values are related if they are both \text{true} or \text{false}.
 A pair of locations are related if they store related values, in addition to their unary counterpart.
-Two closure records are related if applying their enclosing $\lambda$ terms related at the domain type, their reduction results are related at the codomain type.
-In addition to the unary counterpart, we use predicate $\STFN$ to ensure that the well-defined relations on the reachable locations from related values, \eg, $\circledx{1}$, $\circled{2}$, $\circledx{3}$ and $\circledx{4}$ in \figref{fig:binary} .
-Two terms are related if their reduction results are related at given type.
+Two closure records are related if applying their enclosing $\lambda$ terms with argument values that are related at the domain type, their reduction results are related at the codomain type.
+In addition to the unary counterpart, we use predicate $\STFN$ to ensure that the relations on the locations reachable from related values are well-defined, \eg, $\circledx{1}$, $\circled{2}$, $\circledx{3}$ and $\circledx{4}$ in \figref{fig:binary}.